 What rules, standards and best practices should be considered when undertaking a comparability analysis?

-According to Chapter III of the OECD Transfer Pricing Guidelines, it is of primary importance for the taxpayer to perform a broad-based economic analysis, supplemented with a description of the market in which it operates.
+According to Chapter III of the OECD Transfer Pricing Guidelines, it is of primary importance for the taxpayer to perform a broad-based economic analysis, supplemented with a description of the market in which one operates.
 The taxpayer must then delineate the controlled transactions and the functions performed, assets used and risks assumed in order to choose a tested party.
-It should then perform a benchmark study, which demonstrates and explains to the tax authorities the various steps taken in performing the benchmark and comparable selection process.
+One should then perform a benchmark study, which demonstrates and explains to the tax authorities the various steps taken in performing the benchmark and comparable selection process.
 On this basis, the tax authorities should be able to assess the reliability of the comparables used.

 Are there any special considerations or issues specific to your jurisdiction that associated parties should bear in mind when selecting transfer pricing methods?